RuolinZheng08/renpy-rhythm/README.md

 <img src="https://github.com/RuolinZheng08/renpy-rhythm/blob/master/demo.gif" alt="Gameplay Example" width=600>

+## Automatic Generation of Beat Map for Any Song

+This project leverages the onset detection feature in [Aubio's Python module](https://github.com/aubio/aubio/tree/master/python) to automatically generate beat map for any audio file.
+Read the [guide for integration](https://github.com/RuolinZheng08/renpy-rhythm#guide-for-integrating-into-a-renpy-project) below if you'd like to manually specify the beat map.

 ## Guide for Integrating into a Ren'Py Project

 All of the files essential to the chess engine are in `game/00-renpythm`.
 Therefore, you only need to copy the entire `00-renpythm`directory into your Ren'Py `game` directory.